Ballpark Roadtrip: Chase Field

 I attended two games there on the field level by the visitor's dugout.
 Prices were expensive for a non-contender - over $100.
 Other teams that did not believe they would contend this season charged half of what I paid for the same seats.
 I should have bought cheaper seats and moved down.

 The Diamondbacks defeated the Mets in both games.
-The second game went 14 innings with most of ballpark empty when it ended at 11:30 to complete the three game sweep.
+The second game went 14 innings with most of the ballpark empty when it ended at 11:30 to complete the three game sweep.
 The ballpark is great, food was good, and the staff was the friendliest I ever encountered.
 I wore a neutral shirt the first game and a Mets shirt the second and was treated the same by the staff.

-When in Phoenix, take a tour on an off day to see the closed-off areas when team is home.
+When in Phoenix, take a tour on an off day to see the closed-off areas when the team is home.
 Check out some of the beautiful golf courses in the area.
 Then see the Diamondback and their friendly staff in their cool home in downtown Phoenix.

 Ballpark: B - The three trademarks of Chase Field are of course the retractable roof, the dirt pathway from home plate and the swimming pool in right field.
 Beautiful rotunda.

-Fans & Atmosphere: C – The fans?
+Fans & Atmosphere: C - The fans?
 More Met fans present and I felt like I was in an airport hanger.
-During national anthem the staff in the kitchen of concession stands came out and removed their hats.
+During the national anthem the staff in the kitchen of concession stands came out and removed their hats.
 Everybody stood still in concourses.
 Never seen this before.
-Prices were expensive for a non-contender – over $100 by dugout.
+Prices were expensive for a non-contender - over $100 by dugout.

 Food: B - Hamburger at FAT BURGER for $6.00.
 It was very good.
 Hot dog was okay.

 Mascot: B - Baxter an obnoxious Bobcat.
 He hit a fan with a whip cream pie and ripped up a sign held up by a fan.
 Not fan friendly in my opinion.